jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 **Why create a separate folder for map generation?**

-The map system is complex and requires multiple specialized components working together.
+The map system requires multiple components working together.
 World generation involves:

 - **Asset management** - Loading and organizing hundreds of tile images.
-- **Rule definitions** - Complex compatibility rules between different terrain types.
+- **Rule definitions** - Compatibility rules between different terrain types.
 - **Grid setup** - Configuring map dimensions and coordinate systems.

 Trying to fit all this logic into a single file would create a large file that can become difficult to navigate.